JocaPC/jquery-view-engine/docs/index.md

 ```html
  $("div#template").view(data);
 ```

+Just convert your template into a view and provide model to the view.

 **JOVN** will handle various types of HTML elements, populate inner text of `P`, `DIV`, `SPAN`, and other simple elements, set the value `INPUT`, `SELECT`, and other form elements, replicate HTML elements that are bound to the arrays, etc.

 See the live example on [jsFiddle](https://jsfiddle.net/jocapc/4rzv83vt/).